 The classification depends on the Company’s business model for managing the financial assets and the contractual terms of the cash flows.

-f or assets measured at fair value, gams and losses will either be recorded in profit or loss or other comprehensive income.
+For assets measured at fair value, gains and losses will either be recorded in profit or loss or other comprehensive income.
 For investments in debt instruments, this will depend on the business model in which the investment is held.
 For investments in equity instruments, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.
 The Company reclassifies debt investments when and only when its business model for managing those assets changes.

 (ii) Measurement